ApexRMS/wisdm/docs/_scenarios/section6.md

 * Binary Ensemble (Mean)
 * Binary Ensemble (Sum)

-Note that only one probability and one binary ensemble can created for the result **Scenario**.
+Note that only one probability and one binary ensemble can be created for the result **Scenario**.
 The ensemble output type will depend on the inputs (or defaults) in the **Ensemble Outputs** datasheet.

 ### **Probability Ensemble (Mean)**
 The **Probability Ensemble (Mean)** is a map of probability created by taking the per-pixel average of values in the **Scenario**'s individual probability outputs.
 Values represent the likelihood of occurrence ranging from 0 - 100%.